JonathanCoe/bitseal-server/README.md

 Bitseal-Server
 =======

-Bitseal is a [Bitmessage](https://bitmessage.org) client for Android, currently in Beta.
+Bitseal is a [Bitmessage](https://bitmessage.org) client for Android.

 Bitseal Server is a slightly modified version of [PyBitmessage](https://github.com/bitmessage/pybitmessage).